 “One particular opportunity that has trumped everything else when it comes to affairs is the internet,” Haltzman says.
 “Ten years ago, only 6 percent of affairs began or were perpetuated by the internet.
 Today, 65 percent of affairs are initiated or maintained through the internet.”

-This is a medical term used to describe people who are unable to suppress their impulses.
-Many years ago, a researcher conducted an experiment with children where he placed a marshmallow in front of them and told them he would be back in five minutes.
+This is a medical term to describe people who are unable to suppress their impulses.
+Many years ago, a researcher conducted an experiment with children.
+He placed a marshmallow in front of them and told them he’d be back in five minutes.
 If they waited until he returned to eat the marshmallow, he would give them an additional marshmallow to eat.
 Almost all of the kids struggled.
 Ten years later, the researcher followed up on the children.
 The ones who could not suppress their impulses with the one marshmallow were more likely to drop out of school and get in trouble with the law.

 “This trait continues into adulthood,” Haltzman shares.
 “So when this person is presented with an opportunity to cheat, they are at greater risk for impulsive behavior.”

 - Examine your needs and determine what needs aren’t being met.
-There may be some needs that are never met.
+Some needs may never feel met.
 What can you live without?
 What can you do to have your marriage fulfill those needs?